callmelazarus/leetcode-codewars-journey/README.md

         if not (top <= bot): -> this will be ' if not False' print(top <= bot)
             return False

+- koko eating bananas m875
+- if you have a sorted array that you are searching - THINK BINARY SEARCH
+- on the surface, this doesn't seem like a binary search problem... it is interesting to think of how when you try to optimize for a solution by establishing a list of potential answers (k_list) which is sorted, binary search comes into play

 ## Jan 10, 2023 - Tuesday